markusressel/TypedPreferences/README.md

 # TypedPreferences
 A simple library to make the use of Android's ```SharedPreferences``` easier while keeping it type safe.
 This library was designed to be used with a Dependency Injection Framework like **Dagger 2** and **Lombok** for boilerplate code generation in mind.
-If you have never used one of those tools I highly recommend looking into them before building your new app.
+If you have never used one of those tools I highly recommend looking into them before you start building your app.

 # Build Status